 Please be aware this is a competitive program with finite funding, and the Office of Undergraduate Research and Major Awards receives many more strong proposals than it is able to fund.
 For this reason, UH faculty are encouraged to limit their submissions to 1-2 proposals for student projects.
 The staff of the Office of Undergraduate Research and Major Awards is unable to share specific information about the assessment of individual applications after the decisions have been made.

-Working with Human Subjects: If your research proposal includes working with human subjects, then you must receive approval from the University's Institutional Review Board (IRB) prior to initiating your research.
-Please reference the University's IRB policy before submitting your research proposal.
+If your research proposal includes working with human subjects, please consult with your faculty mentor regarding IRB approval proceedings prior to initiating your research.
+For more information, reference the University's IRB policy

 - Students admitted to the program must perform at least 6-7 hours of research a week/total of 100 hours per semester under guidance of a faculty member.

 - PURS recipients' names, faculty mentors' names, research descriptions and possibly photos may be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials, such as the office's website, brochure and social media accounts.